LegitWorks/SmartDisc/README.md

 ```bash
 Serial.println("Data saved.");
 ```
 This didn't give us any errors and printed `Data saved.`.
 This was where we were getting lost since everything seemed like it was working correctly but we didn't get correct results and we still weren't really familiar with C++.
-So we asked [ChatGBT](https://chat.openai.com/) help debugging.
+So we asked [ChatGPT](https://chat.openai.com/) help debugging.
-With the help of ChatGBT we started debugging further and put changed `saveDataToFile` to the following
+With the help of ChatGPT we started debugging further and put changed `saveDataToFile` to the following
 ```bash
 void saveDataToFile(double rpmY, double topSpeedKmH, bool tiltDuringTopSpeed) {
     // Check if the file is open